JetBrains/teamcity-dotcover/README.md

 ### Usage scenarios

-In brief, creating a test project and running tests collecting code coverage statistics in 3 lines:
+In brief, you can create a test project and run tests collecting code coverage statistics in 3 lines:

 ```
 dotnet new mstest